frederic-perez/AmE-dictionary/data/dictionary.md

 __get closure__ :two::hammer: _Get closure on compensation dispute with business partner._
 __get down to work__ _idiom_ To begin being serious about something; to begin attending to business or work at hand.
 __get enough__
+__get in the last word__ _idiom_ To express the final point or opinion in an argument or discussion, especially in a way that decisively or conclusively ends it.
 __get in(to) (someone's) pants__ _idiom_ _vulgar_ _slang_ To have sex with someone.
 (Usually said of the intention or expectation.)
+__get in(to) hot water__ _idiom_ To provoke or incite anger, hostility, or punishment against oneself; to cause or encounter trouble or difficulty, especially that which will result in punishment or reprisal.
 __get looks__ _v_ :two::hammer:
 __get me started__ _Don't get me started!_
 __get off on (something)__